xinzhel/LLM-Agent-Survey/README.md

     <a href="https://github.com/xinzhel/llm-agent-survey/blob/main/LICENSE"> <img alt="License" src="https://img.shields.io/github/license/xinzhel/llm-agent-survey?color=green"> </a>
 </div>

+## About This Repository
-This repository summarizes the resoruce for LLM Agents.
-For more details, please refer to our papers below.
+This repository summarizes papers from our survey:

-Most of the papers are published on ICML, ICLR, NeurIPS, *ACL (including EMNLP), COLM, etc.
-We use the 💡 icon to identify articles that have not been peer-reviewed and may be updated.
 - [A Review of Prominent Paradigms for LLM-Based Agents: Tool Use (Including RAG), Planning, and Feedback Learning](https://arxiv.org/abs/2406.05804)
-  - [23 Oct 2024] The paper is accepted by CoLing 2025.
-The camera-ready version is available on [arxiv](https://arxiv.org/abs/2406.05804)
+  - [30 Nov 2024] Accepted at CoLing 2025.
+Camera-ready version on [arxiv](https://arxiv.org/abs/2406.05804)
-  - [23 Oct 2024] The 4th version is available on [arxiv](https://arxiv.org/abs/2406.05804v5), retitled as "A Review of Prominent Paradigms for LLM-Based Agents: Tool Use (Including RAG), Planning, and Feedback Learning".
+  - [23 Oct 2024] Retitled in version 4 on [arxiv](https://arxiv.org/abs/2406.05804v5)
-  - [09 Jun 2024] The 1st version is available on [arxiv](https://arxiv.org/abs/2406.05804v2), titled as "A Survey on LLM-Based Agents: Common Workflows and Reusable LLM-Profiled Components"
+  - [09 Jun 2024] Initial version titled  "A Survey on LLM-Based Agents: Common Workflows and Reusable LLM-Profiled Components" on [arxiv](https://arxiv.org/abs/2406.05804v2)

-This reading list will be updated periodically, and if you have any suggestions or find some we missed, feel free to contact us!
-You can submit an issue or send an email (xinzheli212@gmail.com).
+### Highlights
+- Papers primarily from ICML, ICLR, NeurIPS, *ACL (including EMNLP), and COLING.
+- Unpublished or non-peer-reviewed papers are marked with 💡 and updated upon publication.
+- Regular updates—⭐️ star this repo to stay updated!

 ## Table of Contents
 - [🎁 Surveys](#gift-surveys)